roclar/roclar.github.io/_posts/2015-11-12-USENIX-LISA-2015-day-two.md

 Even if you have nothing to hide, you are still useful.

-Governments with budgets in the billions are willing to compromise individuals who themselves have done nothing wrong in order to gain access to information they can get to as a means to an end.
+Governments with budgets in the Billions are willing to compromise individuals who themselves have done nothing wrong in order to gain access to information they can get to as a means to an end.

 Things you can do as somebody with access to make yourself a harder target:

  - Signal - Private Messenger [iOS](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8) and [Android](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&hl=en) [How to: Use Signal on iOS](https://ssd.eff.org/en/module/how-use-signal-ios)
  - Encrypt by default
  - Penetration resistent OSes such as [Qubes](https://www.qubes-os.org/)
- - The linux kernel team is focused on performance and reliability not as much on security.
-[The kernel of the argument](http://www.washingtonpost.com/sf/business/2015/11/05/net-of-insecurity-the-kernel-of-the-argument/) Washington Post article on the Linux kernel.
+ - The linux kernel team is focused on performance and reliability not as much on security as outlined it [The kernel of the argument](http://www.washingtonpost.com/sf/business/2015/11/05/net-of-insecurity-the-kernel-of-the-argument/) Washington Post article.
 Microsoft took a lot of heat early on for being insecure but they have greatly advanced their security practices.
 Linux needs to increase their kernel level security efforts as well.

 ## Docker Tutorial ##
-11:00 am-12:30 pm
-Mini Tutorial
-John Willis, Docker - @botchagalupe
+11:00 am-12:30 pm, Mini Tutorial, John Willis, Docker - @botchagalupe

  - [Dropbox Files](https://www.dropbox.com/s/ofxgoout0287ca8/Docker_Training%20-%20Base%20Copy.pdf?dl=0)
  - [GIST Files - Cheat Sheet](https://gist.github.com/botchagalupe/53695f50eebbd3eaa9aa)